Community Resource and Development Coordinator

 - Demonstrates the ability to set and meet objectives with minimal

 - Understands and appropriately applies the chain of command in relation to job position and supervision.

 - Adheres to policies and procedures of dRC.

 - Acts as a role model both inside and outside the Center.

 - Maintains a positive and respectful attitude.

 - Meets work commitments and accepts accountability.

-- Reports to work on time prepared to perform the duties of the position.
+- Consistently reports to work on time prepared to perform the duties of the position.

 Consumer choice, autonomy and control define the Independent Living

 The independent living philosophy holds that individuals with disabilities have the right to live with dignity and with appropriate support in their own homes, fully participate in their communities, and to control and make decisions about their lives.”